 Not All VOC’s are Bad

 VOC’s are all around us in our daily life.
-For example, the smell of fresh cut grass is caused by the release of VOC’s, and peeling the skin off an orange releases 850 g/l of VOC’s into the air.
+For example, the smell of fresh-cut grass is caused by the release of VOC’s, and peeling the skin off an orange releases 850 g/l of VOC’s into the air.
 Here’s a guide to limit VOC exposure from all kinds of different kinds of household sources.

 Now I’m not saying they are all good because that’s certainly not the case.
 There are many VOC’s that are harmful I just wanted to point out that avoiding them throughout daily life is all but impossible.